johnfedoruk/bangular/aio/content/guide/language-service.md

 ## More on Information

-For more information, see [Chuck Jazdzewski's presentation](https://www.youtube.com/watch?v=ez3R0Gi4z5A&t=368s) on the Angular Language
+For more information, see [Chuck Jazdzewski's presentation](https://www.youtube.com/watch?v=ez3R0Gi4z5A&t=368s) on the Bangular Language
 Service from [ng-conf](https://www.ng-conf.org/) 2017.